tatufrancis/tatufrancis.github.io/CONTRIBUTING.md

 ## Pull requests

 - Submit all pull requests against the appropriate `*-wip` branch for easier merging
-- CSS changes must be done in the .scss files first, never the compiled files
+- CSS changes must be done in the .sass files first, never the compiled files
 - HTML changes must be done in the .jade template files first, never the compiled files
-- When modifying any source files (.scss, .jade, coffee, etc.), always recompile and commit the compiled files by using the Grunt tasks `grunt build`
+- When modifying any source files (.sass, .jade, coffee, etc.), always recompile and commit the compiled files by using the Grunt tasks `grunt build`
 - Try not to pollute your pull request with unintended changes -- keep them simple and small (minimize unecessary diffs)
 - Try to share which browsers your code has been tested in before submitting a pull request